Archive for: Polish Act on Combating Unfair Competition

 August 3rd, 2007, Tomasz Rychlicki

-The President of the Office of Competition and Consumer Protection charged Vision Film Distribution and Warner Bros Poland of practices violating collective consumer interests and unfair competition delicts.
-Results of this proceedings are included in decisions no DDK-61–16-06/JK from May 25, 2007 and decision no DDK-5/2007 from January 31, 2007.
+The President of the Office of Competition and Consumer Protection charged Vision Film Distribution and Warner Bros Poland of practices violating collective interests of consumers and unfair competition delicts.
+The results of this proceedings are included in decisions no. DDK-14/2007 of 25 May 2007 and decision no. DDK-5/2007 of 31 January 2007.
+Both companies were accused and fined for providing false information on copyright law on their movie products that were distributed on DVDs.

 Unfair competition, case V CSK 237/06